danielksmithRC/SeniorResearch/ProbeMonitor/README.md

 ABOUT:

-	This program is meant to test wifi probe signal strength for a single device.
+	This program is designed to see if a specific device has come in range of an AP.
 It uses the output from airodump-ng.
-For more information on what the data is look up the documentation for airodump-ng
+For more information on what the data is look up the documentation for airodump-ng.

 REQUIREMENTS: